-The overall variance between WELL's actual and forecast Pass-Through and Recoverable Costs for the current Assessment Period is due to the minor "business as usual" variability, in relation to:
+The overall variance between WELL's actual and forecast Pass-Through and Recoverable Costs for the current Assessment Period is due to actual costs incurred differing from estimates made at the time of setting prices and is in relation to:

-- Council Rates: are the total cost of council rates charged to WELL by local authorities for the year ended 31 March 2014; - Commerce Commission Levies: are charged to WELL by the Ministry of Business Innovation and Employment under the Commerce (Levy on Suppliers of Regulated Goods and Services) Regulations 2009 for the year ended 31 March 2014. - Electricity Authority's Levies: include all applicable components (Common Quality, Registry and Consumer, Transmission, Other Activities and MACQS Reform invoice lines) charged to WELL by the Electricity Authority under the Electricity Industry (Levy of Industry Participants) Regulations 2010 for the year ended 31 March 2014; - Electricity and Gas Complaints Commissioner (EGCC) Levies: are charged to WELL by the EGCC for the complaint resolution process.
+- Council Rates: are the total cost of council rates charged to WELL by local authorities for the year ended 31 March 2015; - Commerce Commission Levies: are charged to WELL by the Ministry of Business Innovation and Employment under the Commerce (Levy on Suppliers of Regulated Goods and Services) Regulations 2009 for the year ended 31 March 2015. - Electricity Authority's Levies: include all applicable components (Common Quality, Registry and Consumer, Transmission, Other Activities and MACQS Reform invoice lines) charged to WELL by the Electricity Authority under the Electricity Industry (Levy of Industry Participants) Regulations 2010 for the year ended 31 March 2015; - Electricity and Gas Complaints Commissioner (EGCC) Levies: are charged to WELL by the EGCC for the complaint resolution process.

-- Electricity Lines Service Charge and New Investment Charge: reflect the total charges paid by WELL to Transpower for the year ended 31 March 2014.
+- Electricity Lines Service Charge and New Investment Charge: reflect the total charges paid by WELL to Transpower for the year ended 31 March 2015.
 These charges are determined in accordance with the Transmission Pricing Methodology set out in the Electricity Industry Participation Code 2010; - Avoided Transmission Charges: are payments made to generators connected to the distribution system that cause transmission charges to be avoided.